lillypiri/30apps30days/README.md

-This is my 30 apps in 30 days project.
-I am using React JS.
+<b>This is my 30 apps in 30 days project.
+I am using React JS.</b>

 The project is hosted at: https://th1rty.herokuapp.com/

-Wish me luck!
+Wish me luck! 🍀

 🎨 For the artwork, I use: